Day 01: Arrival

 Overnight in Nagarkot

-Kathmandu City: Here you will visit the temple of the Living Goddess, who acknowledges the greetings of the devotees from the balcony of her temple residence.
-Kasthamandap – the source of the n ame Kathmandu and supposed to be made from the timber of a single tree and Durbar Square are with its array of temples overlooked by the Hanuman Dhoka Palace, the ancient residence of the Nepalese Royalty.
+Start the day with a stunning sunrise view from Nagarkot, followed by breakfast and a drive back to Kathmandu.
+In Kathmandu City, visit the temple of the Living Goddess Kumari, who acknowledges the greetings of devotees from the balcony of her temple residence.
+Also visit Kasthamandap, the source of the name Kathmandu, and Durbar Square with its array of temples overlooked by the Hanuman Dhoka Palace.

-Swayambhunath: Perched on a hilltop on the southwestern part of Kathmandu, Swayambhunath is one of the most important religious and cultural sites in Nepal and is associated with the birth of the Kathmandu Valley civilization.
-Approximately 2000 years old, Swayambhunath stupa, is a dome 20 meters in diameter and 32 meters high and is made of brick and earth mounted by a conical spire capped by a pinnacle of copper gilt.
-Many other smaller temples and places of religious importance for both Hindus and Buddhists, a perfect example of the symbiotic co-existence of different religious beliefs only found in Nepal surround it.
-The hill is heavily wooded on all sides with indigenous plant species, and troops of monkeys, giving it the nickname of “Monkey Temple”.
-The height of Swayambhunath also makes it a good vantage point and on clear sunny days one can see the Himalayas all the way to the east.
+Next, head to Swayambhunath Stupa, one of the most important religious and cultural sites in Nepal.
+Perched on a hilltop on the southwestern part of Kathmandu, Swayambhunath is associated with the birth of the Kathmandu Valley civilization and is approximately 2000 years old.
+The stupa is a dome 20 meters in diameter and 32 meters high and is made of brick and earth mounted by a conical spire capped by a pinnacle of copper gilt.
+Many other smaller temples and places of religious importance for both Hindus and Buddhists surround it.